 It might seem like cyberbullying is difficult to beat – because cyberbullies are less likely to be caught in the act – but there are steps you can take to help protect your child.

 A quarter of those under 18 using social media have experienced something upsetting online.
 Furthermore, a study from OFCOM carried out in 2017 suggests that around one in eight young adults have been bullied online.

 Ditchthelabel.org, an anti-bullying charity, estimates that around 5.43 million young people in the UK have been the victims of cyberbullying.

-If you worry about your kids being cyberbullied, read on to learn more about how to spot the signs, what to do if you find out your child is being bullied and
+If you worry about cyberbullying, read on to learn more about how to spot the signs, what to do if you find out your child is being cyber-bullied.

 What is cyberbullying?

 Cyberbullying means sending unpleasant messages via text, email or social networking sites such as Facebook, Instagram or Snapchat.
 It’s just as serious as other types of bullying and it can happen 24 hours a day.